-FIRE Number = (Annual Spending) x 25
+FIRE Number = (Annual Expenses) x 25

-Most people who achieve FI do so by carefully planning their finances years in advance.
+Knowing your FIRE number is one of the first steps on the journey to Financial Independence (FI).
+Most people who achieve FI do so by carefully planning their finances years.
 This is why they are successful and are even more prepared for surprises along the way.

 What Is Your FIRE Number?

 You can find out your FIRE number by multiplying your annual spending by 25.
 Once you have your FIRE number you can calculate how long it will take you to reach financial independence based on your savings rate.

 If you are having trouble tracking your annual expenses you can use a budgeting resource.
 I recommend Personal Capital to help you track your expenses throughout the year.

 Here is a quick look at how it works:

 I first started my FIRE Journey by using Personal Capital to calculate my annual expenses.
 This made it easy for me to see that I spend about $35,000 a year.

 Using a FIRE Number calculator is easy once you know your annual expenses.
 You simply plug in your annual expense into the formula.